just-kitkat/Sliding-Puzzle/README.md

 * Many customisable settings

 ## Dependencies
 Run the following commands to install the dependencies.
+(Outdated, will be updated soon)
 ```
 pip install kivy
 ```